5 Extras That Will Have You Standing Out At Your Trade Show Event

 2. Coffee and Donuts

 Sure, it’s cliché but with large crowds streaming through your event it’s guaranteed to keep attendees longer at the event and therefore more revenue spent with your vendors.
-Instead of quitting early on the event, attendees can grab a quick bite and keep going sure to not miss every vendor’s booth and hopefully purchasing power increases.
+Instead of quitting early on the event, attendees can grab a quick bite and keep going, ensuring every vendor’s booth is seen with the hope that purchasing power increases.

 As an exhibitor, providing coffee and donuts will draw attendees to your booth and keep them there longer, hearing about your products, while they’re sipping and chewing.